Ovira vs. Livia vs. Zoetech: Which Period Pain Relief Reigns Supreme?

 Livia is the most expensive at $199, followed by Zoetech at $160.
 Ovira is the most affordable at $139.
-You might argue that Livia has a on-going discount to $129 which gives an extra advantage in pricing.
+You might argue that Livia has a ongoing discount to $129 which gives an extra advantage in pricing.
 However, Ovira's standard package has 2+3 sets of sticky gel (5 months of supply) which is 2 months more than Livia.
 If we calculate in monetary value, Ovira is $9 cheaper than Livia.
-What's more, Ovira's customer reviews & social proof are far much better than Livia (links below).
-It seems like there are more than 95% positive reviews over the social media which stengthens Ovira's advantage.
+What's more, Ovira's customer reviews & social proof are far much better than Livia (Check the Ovira review here).
+It seems like there are more than 95% positive reviews over the social media which strengthens Ovira's advantage.

 Product Features and Safety

 Ovira and Livia both provide instant relief that is drug-free, with long battery lives (Ovira: 12 hours; Livia: 15 hours; Zoetech: 5 hours).
 While Ovira offers 5-month supply of gel pads, Livia & Zoetech come with a 3-month supply of gel pads, with both Ovira and Livia offering an additional 120 gel applications lasting 6 months at just $29.
 Zoetech only offers 100 applications at $24 a pop.

 In addition to gel pads, Ovira includes both a USB charging cable and a handy storage pouch, while Livia includes a charging cable and a carrying case.
 Zoetech also has a USB charging cable.

 Ovira edges out the pack in safety.
 It’s the only one of the three that is both approved by the FDA and fully registered with the Australian Register of Therapeutic Goods.